2. ...But you need a 4x4 for safe Namibia driving

 We observed these peaceful giraffes from a safe distance and from the stable, solid and comfortable Toyota Hilux

-In the end, driving in Namibia was the most adventurous driving experience I've ever had—because nothing beats driving off-road, surrounded by elephants and hippos trying to jaywalk, tourists trying their hand at off-roading, all combined with driving on the left side of the road.
+In the end, driving in Namibia was the most adventurous driving experience I've ever had—because nothing beats driving off-road, surrounded by elephants and hippos trying to jaywalk, tourists trying their hand at off-roading, all combined with driving on the left hand side of the road.
 It’s driving on steroids!
 And I’ve driven in Costa Rica, Italy, South Africa and worst of all—Georgia.
+South Africa actually has some fantastic drives, especially this Panorama Route itinerary.

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.